evintunador/nanogpt-lab/refactor_planning.md

 - everyone's custom modules inherit from one of our ABCs and we first assert that and that they have the right abstractmethods
 - test file loops through files in its directory using `__test__: bool` and `__test_name__: str` to let the tests know whether & what to test
 - a given test file creates a mock data source, model, etc with the desired types from `.?_input_type()` and `.?_output_type()` which can likely be global fixtures
+### *OTHER THOUGHTS*
+- we'll create a `PyTorchModelCls` and a `PyTorchTrainerCls` to inherit and add any additional features specific to pytorch as well as enable further type assertions for module interaction compatibility
+- `utils.py` handles a bunch of helper functions that are used throughout the codebase like `print0` and `import_from_nested_path` (are we still using that?)